Investing in Multifamily Real Estate

 Why Invest in Multifamily Real Estate?

-Multifamily is one of the largest of the four major commercial real estate asset classes – alongside office, retail and industrial.
-The asset class occupies a growing share of institutional investor’s portfolios and is top of mind for many individual investors looking to capitalize on trends that surfaced during, or have been accelerated by, the pandemic.
-In this article, we look at the major advantages of multifamily real estate investing, and why we believe it is a particularly favorable time for the sector.
+The multifamily asset class occupies a growing share of institutional investor’s portfolios and is top of mind for many individual investors looking to capitalize on trends that surfaced during, or have been accelerated by, the pandemic.
+In this article, we look at why we believe it is a particularly favorable time for the sector.

 - Multifamily properties have dozens or even hundreds of individual rental agreements, minimizing vacancy exposure during economic downturns.